Frequently Asked Questions

 A. For concrete that is borderline we can give you an estimate for coating and pouring new concrete.

-A. A very high quality industrial grade Particle Board (per ASTM standards).
+A. Commercial Grade Melamine.
 When we tried using natural hard wood we found that the doors would warp with the humidity.

 A. No, they are designed to be mounted to the studs in your wall.
 A large pantry can hold up to 700 lbs, without legs.
 This makes it easier for sweeping and cleaning.